 Welcome to the Art Department

-The art department is located on the lower level of the recently renovated Ceracche Center.
-We have facilities for silkscreen photo, lithography, intaglio (etching and engraving), sculpture (including wood, sheet metal, and dimensional steel fabrication), and bookbinding, as well as Mac G5 computers and three color printers.
+The art department is located on the lower level of the Ceracche Center.
+We have facilities for drawing, painting, screenprinting, lithography, etching, sculpture (including wood, sheetmetal, and dimensional steel fabrication), book design, and a digital Mac lab for computer arts and graphic design.

-Photography, advertising and public relations, business, biology, art history, anthropology, and computer science are just a few of the possibilities.
+Photography, advertising, graphic design, integrated communication management, public relations, business, biology, art history, anthropology, writing, and computer science are just a few of the possibilities.